alin00r/Blog-API/README.md

    ```
 3. **Configure Environment Variables:**

-   Before you can run the Natours app, you need to set up your environment variables.
+   Before you can run the Blog-API app, you need to set up your environment variables.
 These variables store sensitive information required for the app to function properly.
 Follow these steps to configure your environment variables:

    1. **Create a `.env` File:**
       In the root directory of the app, create a file named `.env`.